Religious Recognition Awards for Unitarian Universalist Scouts

-Religion in Life for Girl Scouts, our newly revised online resource, includes a program for younger girls and a program for older girls.
-Girl Scouts and Faith on the GSUSA website explains how religious recognition programs connect to Girl Scouting.
-While many faith groups have chosen to offer programs developed and administered by Programs of Religious Activities with Youth (P.R.A.Y.), the Unitarian Universalist Religion in Life for Girl Scouts program was developed and published by our own faith development staff.
+Religion in Life for Girl Scouts, our online resource, includes a program for younger girls and a program for older girls.
+Girl Scouts and Faith on the GSUSA website explains how religious recognition programs fit into Girl Scouting.
+The online Religion in Life for Girl Scouts program was developed and published by UUA Faith Development Office (FDO) staff.

 Religion in Life for Boy Scouts was recently updated by the UUA Faith Development Office and is available at no charge online.
 For Cub Scouts and Webelos, Love and Help, a program in Unitarian Universalist identity for 7- to 11-year olds, is now available for purchase at inSpirit: UU Book and Gift shop.

 On March 24, 2016, the Boy Souts of America and the Unitarian Universalist Association signed an historic Memorandum of Understanding to provide guidance to UU congregations who wish to sponsor Boy Scout troops.
 This move towards re-establishing organizational ties is due to the BSA’s recent policy changes making scouting more inclusive to gay scouts and gay scout leaders.
 Read the full announcement.

 If you want to know more about the Boy Scouts and the UUA, visit Frequently Asked Questions.